mani-shailesh/focus/README.md

     * ```python manage.py migrate``` to create required tables in your databse.
     * ```python manage.py createsuperuser``` to create a superuser for the application.
     * ```python manage.py runserver``` to run the local development server.
-* Visit admin panel on your browser at ```http://localhost:8000/admin``` and login using the superuser credentials that you created in the previous step.
-* Create new Social Application for enabling Facebook and Twitter login using your client_id and client_secret from corresponding service.
 * Visit ```http://localhost:8000/api/swagger/``` to check if it's working!